ray-project/ray/doc/source/ray-observability/getting-started.rst

         <iframe width="560" height="315" src="https://www.youtube.com/embed/K2jLoIhlsnY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
     </div>

-The cluster view visualizes hierarchical relationship of machines (nodes) and workers (processes).
-Each host consists of many workers, and you can see them by clicking the + button.
-This also shows the assignment of GPU resources to specific actors or tasks.
+The Cluster view is a visualization of the hierarchical relationship of machines (nodes) and workers (processes).
+Each host consists of many workers, that you can see by clicking the + button.
+See also the assignment of GPU resources to specific Actors or Tasks.

-You can also click the node id to go into a node detail page where you can see more information.
+Click the node ID to see the node detail page.

 In addition, the machine view lets you see **logs** for a node or a worker.

 .. _dash-actors-view:

-Actors View
+Actors view
 -----------

+Use the Actors view to see the logs for an Actor and which Job created the actor.

 .. raw:: html